 Yes, we arrange custom trips all the time.
 We can offer a custom departure for groups of 6 or more (or fewer riders, but the per-person price will go up substantially for fewer than 6 riders).
 Contact us and we'll help you plan your dream Ride!

 Yes!
 Our local staff on the ground know the regions where they guide intimately and can offer suggestions and advice on what to do and where to stay before or after your Ride.
-Contact our office and we'll put you in touch with our local staff.
+Many of our Rides offer carefully thought-out extensions such as a volcano hike, a kayaking side-trip or a visit to a remote monastery that can be simply added on to your invoice at the time of your booking, or anytime afterwards (up until 60 days prior to your departure).

 All Sacred Rides participants are required to have valid travel medical insurance.
 We will ask you to fill out a medical release and Information form with your medical insurance policy information and general medical information before each trip.
 This information will be kept strictly confidential.
 Cancellation insurance is very strongly advised.
 With it, you will avoid losing the funds you have invested in your trip and flight due to an emergency or illness, or illness or death of an immediate family member.
 Some cancellation policies also provide baggage loss protection and other protection.